JoonHyeok-hozy-Kim/upenn_mcit/ajiv_mk2.md

 - [너무 적은 경우]
   - Thanks for the offer ,
   - but I can assure you that my 6 years of nursing experience
-  - and my familiarity with the FMC machines will be helpful for your company and for the patients. besides considering the living cost of new Jersy
+  - and my familiarity with the FMC machines will be helpful for your company and for the patients.
+  - Besides, considering the living cost of Pennsylvania
   - 00 dollars per hours is not enough.
   - Could you raise it up a bit more. [(TOP)](#list-of-contents)